darkocejkov/darkocejkov/README.md

 - 🔭 I’m currently working on [my portfolio](https://github.com/darkocejkov/darkocejkov) and a [fullstack filebrowsing application](https://github.com/darkocejkov/fileBrowser)

-- 🌱 I’m currently learning Docker, TypeScript, Project Planning and Workflow (CI/CD), ThreeJS + GLSL.
+- 🌱 I'm learning at-scale methods of working in SWE roles.
+There are so

 - ❓ Ask me about anything related to MERN stack and related technologies!

-- ⚡ I graduated with TWO majors, Computer Science & Psychology.
+- ⚡ I love my 2 majors: Computer Science & Psychology.

 <br/>